mumoj/InterIntel-Response/Section-B/README.md

 To run the container detached from terminal run : ```docker-compose up -d```.

 ### 2.3 Django Database Setup.
-Update the DATABASES dictionary in Django settings.py with postgres settings defined in an .env file to replace the default sqlite database settings.
+Update the DATABASES dictionary in Django settings.py with Postgres settings defined in an .env file to replace the default sqlite database settings.

 ```python
 DATABASES = {